An Innovative Catheter Lubricant: Silicone Oil

-The silicone-oil-coated catheter comes ready to insert, so you can skip the extra step of applying K-Y jelly, and avoid the dripping mess that hydrophilic catheters usually make.
-It is hassle-free and poses less risk for catheter contamination.
+CompactCath’s silicone-oil-coated catheter comes ready to insert, so you can skip the extra step of applying K-Y jelly, and avoid the dripping mess that hydrophilic catheters can make.

 On top of it all, silicone oil is antimicrobial, nontoxic, and already used to treat medical and surgical equipment.

-If you want to try silicone-oil-coated catheters for free, check out CompactCath
+If you want to try silicone-oil-coated catheters for free, request samples today

 Emerged out of Stanford as the brainchild of a team of physicians, mechanical engineers, and MBAs, CompactCath is FDA-cleared in 2014, holds six patents, covered by CNN Money, won two grants (BioDesign Spectrum grant, LPCH Pediatric Innovation grant) and two iF product design awards (2016, 2017).